 Cadencia and the Flow of Tango

-When we dance tango our body oscillates as our weight shifts from one foot to the other.
+When we dance tango our body oscillates as its weight shifts from one foot to another.
 The oscillation can be enhanced by accelerating the motion of the body.
 This technique is called cadencia.
-It feels like riding back and forth on a swing, which is a cozy feeling for both dancers but especially for the woman, as she is the one being swayed by the man.
+It feels like riding back and forth on a swing, creating a cozy rocking feeling for both dancers but especially for the woman, as she is the one snuggled in his arms and be swayed by him.
+(See Cadencia.)

-In fact, that is how ocho is danced.
-When teaching ocho, tango teachers often emphasize dissociation or the swivel of the hips, but overlook cadencia or the swing of the body.
-However, if dissociation and cadencia are combined, it will not only increase the elegance of the ocho movement but also produce a rocking feeling, making the movement more enjoyable.
+The man swings the woman to one side and the other alternately.
+After each swing she swivels her hips and pivots her lower body to allow him to reverse the swing in the opposite direction.
+(See Dissociation and Gear Effect.)
+This, in fact, is how ocho is danced.
+When teaching ocho, tango teachers often emphasize dissociation, or the swivel of the hips, but overlook cadencia, or the swing of the body.
+However, if you combine the two, it not only adds elegance to the movement, but also creates a swaying sensation that makes the movement even more enjoyable.

 April 1, 2014